jtmcx/stt/README.md

 are ignored.

 The evaluator is fully functional.
 There is even a (crude) single-step debugger avilable in the REPL.
-The pretty-printer was hacked-on a little bit too much, and has some warts.
+The pretty-printer was hacked on a little bit too much, and has some warts.
 It generally prints the right thing.

 ## Running